SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 this is their word for war.
 In the ages that Hurshuka have been relaying lore orally among their people, there are only notes of

-two wars:"Doak'alm'll{" alld“Doak'alm'll<ll<" ("the first Stupid
+two wars:"Doak'alm'll{" alld"Doak'alm'll<ll<" ("the first Stupid
 Thing We Did” and "the Second Stupid Thing We Did”).
 Hurshuka believe strongly in privacy, which xenobiologists

 laws and BIISIBIIIS
-The Hurshuka have evolved a theory of law called the “ShukarAlm” - literally, r'the Hard Shell."
+The Hurshuka have evolved a theory of law called the "ShukarAlm” - literally, r'the Hard Shell."
 The ShukaaAlm states that any transgression from which one can walk away

 thoughts without a good reason.
 Given their limited exposure